Student Financial Support

 If you're a full-time non-UK EU student, you may be able to apply to the Student Loans Company for a tuition fee loan.
 If you're eligible for a loan, you do not need to pay fees whilst studying.
 You cannot defer payment of your tuition fees through any other method.

-Students who start their studies in 2022/23 need to have Pre-Settled Status as part of the EU Settlement Scheme and have lived in the UK or EEA for the 3 years before the start of their course.
+• lived in the UK or EEA for the 3 years before the start of your course

 How to apply